eclipse-archived/codewind-installer/README.md

 Subcommands:</br>

-`update/u` - Add new or updates existing Codewind credentials key in keyring
+`update/u` - Add new or update existing Codewind credentials key in keyring

 > --depid `<value>`                 Deployment ID (see the deployments cmd)
 > --username `<value>`              Username